This is a now page. Updated January 2026.

 Rereading Tiago Forte’s Building a Second Brain - exploring how this approach works with Obsidian and greatly enhanced with coding agents.
 Has inspired a host of new /commands for assisting the organization and processing.

-Working through Asimov’s Robot series.
-I finished book five of Foundation at year end, and opted to switch back to I, Robot before moving to Prelude to Foundation.
+Ripping through Asimov’s Robot series.
+I finished book five of Foundation at 2025 year end, and opted to switch back to I, Robot before moving to Prelude to Foundation.
 It’s uncanny to reflect on his almost prophetic view of robotics with our current moment in AI.

 Chipping away at Gödel, Escher, Bach.
-Mental exercise to say the least.
+It’s a mental exercise to say the least!

 Recently finished Practical Doomsday - packed with grounded advice for better resilience in realistic scenarios.
-Sadly no plans for the Zombie apocalypse, but we will improvise if needed.
+Sadly it has no plans for an actual Zombie apocalypse, but we will improvise if needed.

 Home Assistant - been an avid user for 10+ years, lately going deep.